gaofan83/BOX_upload_download/README.md

 ###
 ###
 ###
-### How to connect to BOX and upload the data from Linux Terminal
+### How to connect to BOX and upload the data from Linux Terminal (note: remember to create a unique password to use external applications in your Caltech Box account)
 ###
 `[fgao@dator:/home/fgao]$lftp`<br/>
 `lftp :~> set ftps:initial-prot ""`<br/>